-The condensate produced in Nawara CPF will be transported via a dedicated pipeline.
-Such transport mean is considered as reliable common practice in the oil and gas industry worldwide.
+The gas produced in Nawara CPF will be transported via a dedicated pipeline to a line valve station (KP52).
+Such a gas transport means is considered as reliable common practice in the oil and gas industry worldwide.

 The bedding shall not contain any rock, clay, organic materials or other material that may damage the pipeline coating.